LukeGall/Level-4-Solo-Project/timelog.md

 * *1 hour* Re-read of dissertation guidelines and notes of how to do the re-write
 * *2 hour* Re-write of intro section
 * *3 hour* Background and requirements rewrite

+## 25 Feb 2021
+* *4 hour* Re-write and update of design section, including wireframes